aegis-icons/misc/style_guide.md

   - **Maximum:** 2.
 - Avoid putting them in a row.

   > **Reason:** More then 2 alerts and multiple alerts in a row can overwhelm the reader.
 We have done this mistake before and try to avoid it in the future.
-In cases where you want to notify with more then 2 alerts, use emojis and bold text instead.
+In cases where you want to notify with more then 2 alerts, use emojis and – if needed – bold text instead.

 :bulb: **If you have several notices, group them inside of single alert** if possible.